seprov/hello-OCaml/README.md

 This project generates web gallery pages just like the ones on [seprov.com](seprov.com).

-To use it, you need to layers of folders -- a parent folder for the page, and a subfolder for each row of photos in the gallery.
+To use it, you need two layers of folders -- a parent folder for the page, and a subfolder for each row of photos in the gallery.

 Edit [main.ml](/html_gen/bin/main.ml#L4) to point to the parent folder.
 Run the program with `dune exec html_gen`.